There are limited views but you can feel the remoteness here

 Our group of 6 left the Otoyo convenience store at about 9.05am and headed towards Tajikawa.
 You’ll pass the very old and historical Tachikawa Bansho and I recommend stopping before or after your hike as they serve pizza on alternating weekends.

-Once we reached our destination we had lunch.
-We returned via the same trail to point #2 however we returned by the road (which was closed to vehicles) due to slippery conditions.
+We returned via the same trail to the junction either the road, however we decided to walk down the road itself (which was closed to vehicles) rather than return via the trail we came up due to slippery conditions.

 Useful Resources